jnozzi/cocoadev.com/SiteContent/General/WeakReferences.markdown

-Ken Case from [[TheOmniGroup]] uses the concept of [[WeakReferences]] to avoid certain problems when [[RetainingAndReleasing]] [[AnObject]].
+Ken Case from General/TheOmniGroup uses the concept of General/WeakReferences to avoid certain problems when General/RetainingAndReleasing General/AnObject.

-Here is a description in [[KritTer]]'s words:
+Here is a description in General/KritTer's words:

-''If A strongly retains B, B cannot be deallocated before A is.
+*If A strongly retains B, B cannot be deallocated before A is.
 It's quite easy to prevent resources ever being freed if all you have is strong retention.
-The memory may be lost in [[RetainCycles]], unless you are in the future and using Apple's new-fangled garbage collection.
-However, even with a garbage collector, you may prevent resources being freed if you register them with a global object, like a dictionary.''
+The memory may be lost in General/RetainCycles, unless you are in the future and using Apple's new-fangled garbage collection.
+However, even with a garbage collector, you may prevent resources being freed if you register them with a global object, like a dictionary.*

-''If A weakly retains B, B cannot be deallocated without first notifying A to remove all references to B. This neatly solves the problem, leaving only the issue of implementation.''
+*If A weakly retains B, B cannot be deallocated without first notifying A to remove all references to B. This neatly solves the problem, leaving only the issue of implementation.*

-''This is not a panacea for [[ThreadSafety]].
-Even with a thread-safe implementation, one still needs to be careful to avoid [[DeadLock]]<nowiki/>s, and to be careful about how one follows weak references (if at all) to avoid data races.''
+*This is not a panacea for General/ThreadSafety.
+Even with a thread-safe implementation, one still needs to be careful to avoid General/DeadLock<nowiki/>s, and to be careful about how one follows weak references (if at all) to avoid data races.*

 Here's a description in Ken's own words:

 ----

-As some may have noticed in the [[OmniWeb]] beta 7 release notes, I've recently introduced a notion of weak object references to [[OmniWeb]] (actually, to our [[OmniFoundation]] framework).
+As some may have noticed in the General/OmniWeb beta 7 release notes, I've recently introduced a notion of weak object references to General/OmniWeb (actually, to our General/OmniFoundation framework).
 I thought I'd explain a bit about what those are and why we have them, for those who are curious.

 Background: